🕑 Reading time: 1 minute

-- Classification of pile with respect to load transmission and functional behavior
+- Classification of pile with respect to type of material

 - End bearing piles (point bearing piles)

 End bearing pilesThese piles transfer their load on to a firm stratum located at a considerable depth below the base of the structure and they derive most of their carrying capacity from the penetration resistance of the soil at the toe of the pile (see figure 1).
 The pile behaves as an ordinary column and should be designed as such.
 Even in weak soil a pile will not fail by buckling and this effect need only be considered if part of the pile is unsupported, i.e. if it is in either air or water.
 Load is transmitted to the soil through friction or cohesion.
 But sometimes, the soil surrounding the pile may adhere to the surface of the pile and causes "Negative Skin Friction" on the pile.
 This, sometimes have considerable effect on the capacity of the pile.
 Negative skin friction is caused by the drainage of the ground water and consolidation of the soil.
 The founding depth of the pile is influenced by the results of the site investigate on and soil test.

 Friction or cohesion pilesCarrying capacity is derived mainly from the adhesion or friction of the soil in contact with the shaft of the pile (see fig 2).

 Figure 2: Friction or cohesion pileThese piles transmit most of their load to the soil through skin friction.
 This process of driving such piles close to each other in groups greatly reduces the porosity and compressibility of the soil within and around the groups.
 Therefore piles of this category are sometimes called compaction piles.
 During the process of driving the pile into the ground, the soil becomes molded and, as a result loses some of its strength.
 Therefore the pile is not able to transfer the exact amount of load which it is intended to immediately after it has been driven.
 Usually, the soil regains some of its strength three to five months after it has been driven.Cohesion piles